 The international research team obtained data for 1,092 individuals who were evaluated at 36 research centers in 16 countries.
 The average age of patients when symptoms first appeared was 59, several years younger than the typical memory symptoms of Alzheimer’s.
 What’s more, a whopping 60 percent of the study participants were women.

 The research team found PCA overwhelmingly predicts Alzheimer’s, with 94 percent of patients displaying evidence of Alzheimer’s pathology.
-The remaining six percent had other forms of dementia such as Lewy body disease and frontotemporal lobar degeneration.
+The remaining six percent had other forms of dementia, such as Lewy body disease and frontotemporal lobar degeneration.
 In contrast, 70 percent of patients with memory loss have Alzheimer’s pathology.

-A challenge of diagnosing PCA is that many patients will have a normal eye exam, however they will still struggle to judge distances, distinguish between moving and stationary objects, and complete tasks like writing and retrieving a dropped item.
+A challenge of diagnosing PCA is that many patients will have a normal eye exam, however, they will still struggle to judge distances, distinguish between moving and stationary objects, and complete tasks like writing and retrieving a dropped item.

-What’s more, most patients with PCA still have normal memory recall and cognition early on, but by the time of their first diagnostic visit - an average 3.8 years after symptom onset – that has changed.
+What’s more, most patients with PCA still have normal memory recall and cognition early on, but by the time of their first diagnostic visit - an average of 3.8 years after symptom onset – that has changed.
 These patients often experience mild or moderate dementia with deficits in memory, executive function, behavior, speech, and language.

 The study discovered that the two hallmarks of Alzheimer’s were both prominent in the cerebrospinal fluid, with amyloid beta testing positive in 81 percent of patients and tau in 65 percent.
-In brain scans the figures were 94 percent and 97 percent respectively.
+In brain scans, the figures were 94 percent and 97 percent, respectively.

 Unable to Draw or Copy Simple Diagrams